-OXYGEN SENSOR (O2) CALIBRATION DETAIL.
+OXIGEN SENSOR (O2) CALIBRATION DETAIL

-The calibration will be possible only when the status is set to '----' (cells which never had an on-site calibration) or it is necessary to set the state to 'not active' (see example).
+• The calibration is possible only when the status is set to '----' (sensors that have never been calibrated before) otherwise it is necessary to set the status on 'non active' (see example below).

 or

 - Apply gas to the instrument and adjust the output pressure of the gas from the cylinder so that the flow meter indicates a minimum flow of 0.5 l/m: this guarantees that the instrument is taking the exact amount of gas required by the internal pump. - The instrument measures the concentration of gas applied; wait at least 3 minutes to allow the reading to stabilize.
 The reading is shown in line 'Gas measured'.